SystemsApproach/security/intro.rst

 * Step 5: What costs and trade-offs does the security solution impose?

-Schneier's book is targeted at a general audience, addressing security in a broad context (e.g., airports), not just systems and networks.
+Schneier's book is targeted at a general audience, addressing security in a broad context (e.g., airports), not just computing systems and networks.
 Nevertheless it provides some useful guidelines that are applicable to system security.